-- Since April 2014, the ‘Employment Allowance’ allows all businesses to reclaim up to £2,000 in Employers’ NICs.
+- Since April 2014, the ‘Employment Allowance’ allows eligible businesses to reclaim up to £3,000 in Employers’ NICs.
 However company directors who receive small salaries will not benefit unless they earn £8,060 or more.
 In addition, you cannot claim the allowance if you are a sold director, and have no other employees (from April 2016 onwards).

 - As a company employee, you will have to pay 12% NICs on salaried income in excess of £155 per week.
 You can check the latest NIC rates and thresholds on the HMRC site here.

 - You should check with The Pension Service to see if your personal state pension will be affected by the level of NICs you pay, as if you pay yourself too low a salary, you may affect your pension entitlement.
 You can access a personal pension statement if you register online via the Government Gateway.

-- If you have a contract of employment with your company (however unlikely this may be), then you must pay yourself the National Minimum Wage, which is currently £6.50/hour.
+- If you have a contract of employment with your company (however unlikely this may be), then you must pay yourself the National Minimum Wage, which is currently £7.20/hour.